 Iceland Locations That Appeared in Prometheus

-Sci-fi horror film Prometheus follows an all-star cast to a foreign planet — which just so happens to be Iceland.
+The sci-fi horror film Prometheus follows an all-star cast to a foreign planet — which just so happens to be Iceland.
 The film by Ridley Scott shot scenes at Hekla, an active Icelandic volcano, and also at Dettifoss, known as Europe’s most powerful waterfall.

 Iceland Locations That Appeared in Hostel Part II

 But Prometheus isn’t the only horror-based film to shoot in Iceland.
-Hostel Part II shot in the country in 2007, using the famed Blue Lagoon, a short drive from Keflavik Airport, as what’s intended to be a spa in Italy.
+Hostel Part II was shot in the country in 2007, using the famed Blue Lagoon, a short drive from Keflavik Airport, as what’s intended to be a spa in Italy.

 At the time, the film’s director, Eli Rother, said, “I’m lucky enough to have the honour of being the first director ever to shoot at the Blue Lagoon, a geothermal spa that’s one of the most beautiful, mysterious and visually striking places in the world.
 It’s like being at an outdoor spa on the moon.”